Plagiatus/RealmsWebsite/README.md

   - [ ] show templates
   - [ ] apply template
   - [ ] search through templates
+- [x] list all realms
-- [ ] support more than 1 realm
+- [ ] show and accept/deny invitations

 ## Collaboration

 Please, feel free to make a pull request and improve my code.
-It's a fun hobby project that I honestly didn't put too much effort into, so neither the visuals nor the code itself is super good.
+It's a fun hobby project that I honestly didn't put too much effort into, so neither the visuals nor the code itself are super good.